HitarthGandhi/CADP/README.md

 # CADP
-Source code for the paper "Solving Multi-Model MDPs by Question Coordinate Ascent and Dynamic Programming"
+Source code for the paper "Solving Multi-Model MDPs by Coordinate Ascent and Dynamic Programming" accepted by the 39th Conference on Uncertainty in Artificial Intelligence(UAI2023).